Hosting the Leading Websites:

-The terms of service are simpler than at many other hosts.
 The domain registrar’s terms are as complicated as usual but that’s probably true of most registrars for the same top-level domains (TLDs) and NearlyFreeSpeech doesn’t control the registrar’s terms.
 Your ownership stays intact.
 Ownership can be a problem with hosts that make everything super-easy for naive customers who wind up not owning some of their content or their domain, but NearlyFreeSpeech doesn’t do that.

 Privacy is noticeable.
 While many sites say they put your privacy high in their concerns and I don’t depend much on anyone to protect my privacy, NearlyFreeSpeech gives hints of really meaning it, to the extent it can.
 NearlyFreeSpeech discusses it in places where it could be silent, openly says it won’t answer certain kinds of questions about its members, has opposed a proposal from ICANN to open up privacy and proxy ownership details on private people (discussed on NearlyFreeSpeech’s blog), offers several degrees of login security for members to choose, accepts bitcoin for payment, and offers to consider requests for anonymous hosting for people who reside outside of the United States and would be in serious danger if their identities were public because of their content and their nations’ repressive and retaliatory policies.
 To my knowledge, most hosts don’t go that far.